lalitmee/ud-restaurant-rewiews-stage1/README.md

 ## Description

-    * Project created as part of the Udacity Front-End Developer Nanodegree.
+    * This Project was created as part of the Udacity Front-End Developer Scholarship Nanodegree.

 ## Project Instructions